External Ids for OSBP Gene

 OSBP (Oxysterol Binding Protein) is a Protein Coding gene.
-Diseases associated with OSBP include Amyotrophic Lateral Sclerosis 8 and Robinow Syndrome, Autosomal Dominant 2.
-Among its related pathways are Metabolism and Sphingolipid metabolism.
+Diseases associated with OSBP include Deafness, Autosomal Dominant 67 and Amyotrophic Lateral Sclerosis 8.
+Among its related pathways are Sphingolipid metabolism and Metabolism.
 Gene Ontology (GO) annotations related to this gene include protein domain specific binding and oxysterol binding.
 An important paralog of this gene is OSBP2.

 UniProtKB/Swiss-Prot Summary for OSBP Gene